rhmnaulia/rahmanaulia/README.md

 ## License

-This project is private and not licensed for public use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This version makes it clear that the project is a solo endeavor, emphasizing a personal touch.
-Let me know if there's anything else you'd like to adjust!